Revision 24-2; Effective Sept. 30, 2024

 • minimizing the opportunity for fraud;

-• establishing and maintaining methods for detecting and identifying situations in which a question of fraud may exist, and
+• establishing and maintaining methods for detecting and identifying situations where a question of fraud exists; and

-• administrative hearings to be conducted on disqualifying persons in cases where fraud appears to exist; and
+• administrative hearings to be conducted on disqualifying people where fraud appears to exist; and

-• maintain the records relating to an application at least until the end of the third complete state fiscal year following the date on which the application is submitted.
+• maintain the records for an application until at least the end of the third complete state fiscal year after the application submission date.

 Maintaining Program Information on 2-1-1